TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

-Confidence intervals capture the uncertainty in the prediction line
+Confidence intervals capture the uncertainty in the prediction line (the
-  (the conditional mean).
+  conditional mean).
 In the case of simple linear regression, the confidence
-  interval captures the uncertainty in the slope.
-If there were no intercept
+  interval captures how the uncertainty in the slope and in intercept estimates
-  term in the model, the model would not be constrained to pass thru the origin,
-  and the confidence interval would be expected to be two parallel lines, rather
+  translates into uncertainty about the line representing the conditional mean.
+If
-  than tapering to a point at the origin.
-If you want to know how far off the
+  you want to know how close the 'true' prediction line for the population (the
-  prediction line calculated using your training data sample is likely to be from
+  line you would get if you fitted a line to the entire population) is likely to
-  the 'true' prediction line for the population, use the confidence interval.
+  be to the prediction line calculated using your training-data sample, use the
-  The interpretation is as usual in terms of repeated theoretical experiments:
+  confidence interval.
+The interpretation is once again in terms of the frequency
+  of results one might obtain if one were to repeat the experiment: if you drew
-  if you drew an independent random sample of the current sample size from the
+  an independent random sample of the current sample size from the population
-  population many times, each time constructing a 95% confidence interval, then
+  many times, each time constructing a 95% confidence interval, then in 95% of
-  in 95% of those experiments, the true population prediction line will be
+  those experiments, the true population prediction line will be captured within
-  captured within the interval.
+  the interval.

 Prediction intervals capture the uncertainty in the predicted response variable
-  `y` values for new observations.
-They include the uncertainty in the
+  `y` values for new randomly sampled observations.
+They include the uncertainty
-  conditional mean (regression line) expressed by the confidence interval, but
+  in the conditional mean (regression line) expressed by the confidence interval,
-  add to it the uncertainty due to the variation represented by the error term
+  but add to it the uncertainty due to the variation represented by the error
-  in the model.
+  term in the model.
 As a reminder: this error term captures the (assumed) random,
   independent, normally distributed 'noise' (the residuals) in the response
   variable that cannot be accounted for by a linear relationship with the
   predictor/explanatory variable.
 That is, the prediction interval tries to
   account for the magnitude of the dispersion of observations around the
   prediction line.
-Since they add an additional type of uncertainty,
+Since this incorporates an additional source of uncertainty,
   prediction intervals are always at least as large as confidence intervals.
-  If you want to know how far new observations are likely to fall from the
+  If you want to know how close new observations are likely to fall to the
   prediction line, use the prediction interval.
 The prediction interval
   discussed here again has a 'frequentist' interpretation: if you repeated
   the experiment over-and-over, each time drawing the same-sized independent
   random sample from the same population, each time fitting a linear model,
   calculating 95% prediction intervals, and randomly selecting one more
-  test observation from the population, in 95% of the experiments, the
+  test observation from the population, in 95% of these experiments, the
-  test observation response value would be within the corresponding
+  test observation response value is expected to be within the corresponding
   prediction interval.

 ```
+## make a series of equally spaced values for graphing;
-## needs same type (numeric) and name 'speed' as origin independent:
+##   needs same type (numeric) and name 'speed' as original training data:
 dat.new <- data.frame(speed=seq(from=0, to=30, by=0.01))
+head(dat.new)

 ## corresponding predictions: fits will be same, prediction intervals wider:
 y.hat.ci <- predict(fit, newdata=dat.new, interval='confidence')